-While there aren’t any traditional hot springs for soaking in Massachusetts, there is a warm mineral springs.
-This seasonal New England springs is located in the northeast corner of the state, putting you close to New York and Vermont.
-In addition, there’s a few cooler natural springs located in Mass.
+While there aren’t any traditional hot springs for soaking in Massachusetts, there is a warm mineral spring.
+This seasonal New England spring is located in the northeast corner of the state, putting you close to New York and Vermont.
+In addition, there are a few cooler natural springs located in Mass.

 The Sand Springs Pool and Recreation Center, located in Williamstown, Massachusetts is one of the oldest natural spas in North America.
 Ushering in guests for the past 250 years, this spring is regarded as one of the most popular healing locations in the Northeast.
 Every minute, four-hundred gallons of water are replenished from the underground …

 There’s only one option here, located in Williamstown.
 The Sand Springs Pool stays a comfortable 72 degrees Fahrenheit and is only open during the late spring into early fall.
 It’s popular for families and visitors looking to beat the summer heat.

 Massachusetts is known for a lot of things: clam chowder, the pilgrims, Harvard, but not for being a den of hot springs.
 However, there are some natural springs in the state that are certainly worth a visit.
 Like most monuments in this state, they have a lot of historical significance.